astronomer/astronomer-cosmos/docs/contributing.rst

 Using Hatch for local development
 ---------------------------------

-We currently use :ref:`hatch <https://github.com/pypa/hatch>` for building and distributing ``astronomer-cosmos``.
+We currently use `hatch <https://github.com/pypa/hatch>`_ for building and distributing ``astronomer-cosmos``.

 The tool can also be used for local development.
-The :ref:`pyproject.toml <https://github.com/astronomer/astronomer-cosmos/blob/main/pyproject.toml>` file currently defines a matrix of supported versions of Python and Airflow for which a user can run the tests against.
+The `pyproject.toml <https://github.com/astronomer/astronomer-cosmos/blob/main/pyproject.toml>`_ file currently defines a matrix of supported versions of Python and Airflow for which a user can run the tests against.

 For instance, to run the tests using Python 3.10 and Apache Airflow 2.5, use the following: